A Secure Full-Duplex Wireless Circulator enabled by Non-Reciprocal Beyond-Diagonal RIS: Numerical evaluation

 \subsection{Secure Communication Performance}

-The proposed secure FD wireless circulator is designed to enforce one-way transmission and prevent eavesdropping among users.
-In this subsection, we first analyze the received signal power for the $k^\mathrm{th}$ user from other users (\ie $\sum i \in \mathcal{K}, i \neq k, k-1$).
-A low received power indicates that the NR-BD-RIS effectively generates nulls in those directions.
-Consequently, even if an FD user acts as an eavesdropper and probes the direction of other users (\ie $\sum i \in \mathcal{K}, i \neq k, k-1$), it cannot obtain useful information, therefore ensuring secure communication.
-Next, we examine the impinging and reflected beampatterns of each FD user to understand how one-way secure transmission and eavesdropping prevention are achieved.
-Ideally, the impinging beam of each FD user should probe its own direction, while the reflected beam should probe the direction of the next FD user, as illustrated in \fig{fig:simu_con}.
+The proposed secure FD wireless circulator is designed to enforce one-way transmission and prevent eavesdropping among UEs. {In this subsection, two cases with internal EVEs and external EVEs are considered.
+In the first case, we analyze the received power of the eavesdropping signal at the $k^\mathrm{th}$ UE when it tries to intercept other UEs (\ie $\sum_{i \in \mathcal{K},, i \neq k,, k-1}$).
+For example, UE 1 attempts to eavesdrop UE 2 in a three UE case.
+A low received power shows that the NR-BD-RIS suppresses eavesdropping inside the wireless circulator and ensures secure communication.
+Next, we evaluate the secrecy sum rates of both internal and external EVEs to show the benefit of the NR-BD-RIS.} Additionally, we examine the impinging and reflected beampatterns of each FD UE to understand how one-way secure transmission and eavesdropping prevention are achieved.
+Ideally, the impinging beam of each FD UE should probe its own direction, while the reflected beam should probe the direction of the next FD UE, as illustrated in \fig{fig:simu_con}.